 - Term of lease: Can either the landlord or the tenant break the lease.

 - Maintenance of property: It may be the landlord’s responsibility to fix items in disrepair, but the responsibility for items requiring regular maintenance, such as the cleaning of a swimming pool or gardening, should be established in the lease.

-- Damage to the property: This will usually be paid for out of a security deposit; usually one month’s rent paid upfront, be aware of the terms and conditions.
+- Damage to the property: This will usually be paid for out of a security deposit; usually, one month’s rent is paid upfront, be aware of the terms and conditions.

 - Insurance: The landlord’s responsibility is to insure the property, but personal items should be insured at the tenant’s own expense.

 - Utilities: The tenant is usually responsible for most utilities.
 The lease should address these items & how the payment will be set up.